 [BAKER &

 The beans...
 I'd let him go, I know, he'd my beans.
-I was him crawl, Back the wall-! bang!
+I was him crawl, over the wall-! bang!
 Crash!
 A flash!
 Well, that's story, Never Anyway, at The big day came, And I my claim.
-"Oh, don't take the baby," They and screeched, But I did, And I hid her Where never be reached.
-And your cried, And your died. for extra measure- I admit it was a I said, "Sorry, I'm not mollified."
-And I laid a little spell on You, too, your family tree Would always be a one...
+"Oh, don't away the baby," They and screeched, But I did, And I hid her she'll never be reached.
+And father cried, And mother died.
+When for extra I it was a pleasure- I said, "Sorry, I'm not mollified."
+And I a little spell on them- You, too, That your family always be a barren one...
 How you do that?

-And when mother died, Your deserted you. father was no father so why should you be?
+And when mother died, father deserted you.
+Your father was no so why should you be?

-So there's no fuss And no more scenes And my thrives- You see my nectarines!
-But I'm you the same I tell kings and Don't ever ever Mess with my greens! the beans.
-Yeah, but why do we to go to the next village?
+So no more fuss And no more scenes And my garden You see my nectarines!
+But I'm you the same I kings and queens: Don't ever never Mess with my greens! the beans.
+Yeah, but why do we have to go to the village?

-MOTHER] Because, in this village, knows the cow hasn't given a of milk in weeks.
+MOTHER] Because, everyone in village, knows the cow hasn't given a of milk in weeks.

 cheating!

 [JACK'S starving, Jack!
-Don't you that?
-Now, not to accept less than five pounds for her.
+Don't you understand Now, not to accept less than five pounds for her.
 Are you to me?

 Yes.